ickc/log-PyAutoLens/notes.md

 - join
     - [x] Slack
     - [ ] bi-weekly meeting on the science of lensing, occasionally jax
+        - Gokmen will forward the Zoom link to me
     - [x] DIRAC cluster?
 - people:
     - James (Durham)